Tomb Raider Beta [PSX / Saturn / PC]

 Platform: PC

 This beta shows Larson in the second level of the game.
-He normaly appears in the fifth level of the game, Tomb Of Qualopec.
+He normally appears in the fifth level of the game, Tomb Of Qualopec.
 You can see his gun is untextured, the star sprites are still present when Lara Croft shoots.
 They must’ve been experimenting with Lara competing against Larson in the first level so that Lara would get the scion before Larson, ordered by Natla would.
 You may have had to kill Larson before he kills Lara of course.

 Also, in the Lost Valley, you can see that there are crocodiles which were deleted form the final.
 There are some minor level differences like the bridge debris, waterfalls in different places and missing dinosaurs.